Cape Wrath Classic Guided Trail

 A short ferry crossing takes you to this RSPB Bird Reserve where we have plenty of time to watch the sea birds and enjoy a superb cliff top walk around the island visiting the Great Stack of Handa.
 Occasionally dolphins and even whales can be seen.
 4 miles (6.5 km) with 500 feet (150m) of ascent.

-A walk from Loch an Gainmhich through wild and remote scenery to the delightful Loch Bealach a Bhuirich from where an excellent stalkers' path brings us up to the pass.
-In good weather we have an option to explore the adjacent hills where ptarmigan can often be seen, before descending across country to our hotel at Inchnadamph.
+A walk from Loch an Gainmhich through wild and remote scenery to the delightful Loch Bealach a Bhuirich.
+From here an excellent stalkers' path brings us up to the pass between Glas Bheinn and Beinn Uidhe, where ptarmigan can sometimes be seen, before descending across country to our hotel at Inchnadamph.
 10 miles (16km) with 2,250 feet (680m) of ascent.

 Trek through some of the wildest and most dramatic scenery in Scotland beneath Canisp and the iconic Suilven, whose ever changing form and dramatic outline will captivate you.
-The route finishes at Lochinver where we can celebrate at the famous Lochinver Pie Shop and café.
+The route finishes at Lochinver.
 12 miles (19km) with 800 ft (245m) of ascent.

 Transfer back to Inverness airport and rail station.